elastic/kibana/src/legacy/core_plugins/embeddable_api/README.md

 ## Embeddables & Containers

-Embeddables are isolated, serialiable, renderable widgets.
+Embeddables are isolated, serializable, renderable widgets.
 A developer can hard code an embeddable inside their application, or they can use some built in actions to allow users to dynamically add them to *containers*.

 Containers are a special type of embeddable that can contain nested embeddables.

 ## Actions

-Actions are pluggable pieces of functionality exposed to the userthat take an embeddable as context, plus an optional action context.
+Actions are pluggable pieces of functionality exposed to the user that take an embeddable as context, plus an optional action context.

 ## Triggers